vseryakov/backendjs/README.md

 * Supports async jobs processing using several work queue implementations on top of SQS, Redis, DB, RabbitMQ, Hazelcast.
 * ImageMagick as a separate C++ module for in-process image scaling, see bkjs-wand on NPM.
 * REPL (command line) interface for debugging and looking into server internals.
-* Supports push notifications for mobile devices, APN and GCM/FCM.
+* Supports push notifications via Webpush, APN and FCM.
 * Supports HTTP(S) reverse proxy mode where multiple Web workers are load-balanced by the proxy server running in the master process instead of relying on the OS scheduling between processes listening on the same port.
 * Can be used with any MVC, MVVC or other types of frameworks that work on top of, or with, the Express server.